 “Loving, Liberating and Life-giving – God is love, and God’s very being is a trinity of loving relationship: Father, Son and Holy Spirit.
 In Christ, God invites us to share that love; wherever there is pain or alienation, God longs to knit all people and creation back into wholeness and relationship."

 About the Episcopal Church

-If you watched the royal wedding of Prince Harry and Meghan Markel, you heard Bishop Michael Curry, the Episcopal Church’s first African-American leader, deliver a powerful sermon.
-He spoke of the power of loving redemption.
-His sermon embodies the Episcopal Church.
+If you watched the royal wedding of Prince Harry and Meghan Markel, you heard Bishop Michael Curry, the Episcopal Church's first African-American leader, or perhaps during the memorial for the extraordinary Archbishop Desmond Tutu of South Africa.
+Please listen to his sermon at the wedding:

 What do we believe?